Company Logo - Home Link

 5. Walk Through The Mall

-Whereas most paths and paved walkways in the park follow the flow of nature, The Mall is the only path laid out as a straight line in the park.
+Whereas most paths and paved walkways in the park follow the flow of nature, The Mall is the only path laid out as a straight line.

-The American Elm trees that make up the cathedral-like ceiling over the path are among the largest collections of these trees in the United States.
+The American Elms that make up the cathedral-like ceiling over the path are among the largest collections of these trees in the United States.

 The Mall Central Park

-Many famous photographs and film scenes have been filmed here such as Doctor Who, Jessica Jones, Person of Interest, and the movie Enchanted.
+Among the most iconic photos of the park, The Mall has been in movies such as Doctor Who, Jessica Jones, Person of Interest, and the movie Enchanted.

 At the south end of The Mall is Literary Walk, with statues of famous authors Robert Burns, Sir Walter Scott, Fitz-Greene Halleck, and William Shakespeare.